xma711/notebook/database/relational_database/postgres/README.md

 We can switch to the "postgres" account by typing:
 sudo -i -u postgres # this is just to switch to a user in the linux terminal; at this step there is nothing to do with postgres database yet

-now access a postgres prompt by typing:
+Now access a postgres prompt by typing:
 psql

-to exit the prompt:
+To exit the prompt:
 postgres=# \q

-alternatively, to run command psql in "postgres" user at one go, use:
+Alternatively, to run command psql in "postgres" user at one go, use:
 sudo -u postgres psql

-create a new role
+Create a new role
 --------------------------

 Log in as the postgres account first (sudo -i -u postgres), then:
 createuser --interactive

-subsequently, follow the prompt to enter the specifications.
+Subsequently, follow the prompt to enter the specifications.

 Note that "createuser" is nothing but an executable.
 It can be executed from any linux account but so far only "postgres" account will allow the command to proceed.

 After creating the new role (in postgres), we have to a user with the same name in the linux machine if it has not existed.
-E.g. if i created "postgres1" using createuser, then i need to create the postgres1 user in the linux machine in the normal way (sudo adduser postgres1).
+E.g. if we created "postgres1" using createuser, then we need to create the postgres1 user in the linux machine in the normal way (sudo adduser postgres1).
-(btw in my test i did create this account with an easy password.)

 Create a database
 --------------------------